Hook Mountain State Park

 Hook Mountain State Park is a 676 acre undeveloped state park located in Rockland County, New York.
 The park includes a portion of the Hudson River Palisades on the western shore of the Hudson River, and is part of the Palisades Interstate Park system.
 Hook Mountain State Park is functionally part of a continuous complex of parks that also includes Rockland Lake State Park, Nyack Beach State Park, and Haverstraw Beach State Park.
 The golf course, the summit and the entirety of trail system leading to the summit are completely inside Rockland Lake State Park.
 Hook Mountain State Park, despite its name, does not contain the summit of Hook Mountain.

-A central feature of the park is Hook Mountain, a 689 ft summit overlooking Rockland Lake and the Hudson River.